A beginner guide to deploy Rails application to Heroku

-- We need an SSH key to use Bitbucket, so how to get and install SSH key in Bitbucket account.
+- We need SSH key to use Bit-bucket, so how to get and install SSH key in Bit-bucket account.

-- Once you’ve added your public key, click on the ‘+’ sign to create a new repository, make sure “This is a private repository” is checked, and select "Include a README" to No.
+- Once you’ve added your public key, click on ‘+’ sign to create a new repository, make sure “This is a private repository” checked and select "include a README" to No.

 - Now we are going to push our project to the Bit - bucket.
 The below commands first tell Git that you want to add Bit-bucket as the origin for your repository, and then push your repository up to the remote origin.
 To find the remote origin URL has gone to bit-bucket -> open repository created in previous steps -> scroll down and choose "I have an existing project".

-Heroku uses PostgreSQL as a production database, which means that we need to add the 'pg gem' in the production environment to allow Rails to talk to PostgreSQL.
-Open Gem file and below the group.
+Heroku uses the PostgreSQL as production database, which means that we need to add the 'pg gem' in the production environment to allow Rails to talk to PostgreSQL.
+Open Gem file and below group.